Priya0104-program/BANKING_SOLUTIONS/README.md

 ![WhatsApp Image 2021-05-12 at 12 47 01 PM (1)](https://user-images.githubusercontent.com/83900221/117935329-3afec580-b321-11eb-96f9-8fb6c2cbddba.jpeg)
 ![WhatsApp Image 2021-05-12 at 12 47 01 PM (3)](https://user-images.githubusercontent.com/83900221/117935394-4c47d200-b321-11eb-9bb3-e814ff497b9d.jpeg)
 ![WhatsApp Image 2021-05-12 at 12 47 01 PM (4)](https://user-images.githubusercontent.com/83900221/117935412-523db300-b321-11eb-99bb-a156003f7dba.jpeg)

-here if they click on any button a the system will tell which button is clicked and what it does.
+Here if they click on any button a the system will tell which button is clicked and what it does.
 RED button is for moving to checking account details page.
 GREEN button is for moving to tranfer page.
 BLACK button is for moving to check balance page.